Approximating functions on stratified sets: The iterative construction and proofs of main results

-\begin{proof*}[of Theorem~\ref{T:smooth}] The result follows exactly as in the proof of Theorem~\ref{thm:main}, except that in each step we additionally apply Proposition~\ref{P:Cp}.
+\begin{proof}[Proof of Theorem~\ref{T:smooth}] The result follows exactly as in the proof of Theorem~\ref{thm:main}, except that in each step we additionally apply Proposition~\ref{P:Cp}.
 This can be done, provided we shrink $U_\delta$ if necessary.
 Note that the smoothness carries over in each step by Remark~\ref{R:Cp}.
-The function $g$ obtained in the end has the property that every stratum $M\in\mathcal A$ has a neighborhood on which we have $g=g\circ P_M$, and this immediately yields the claimed boundary behavior. \end{proof*}
+The function $g$ obtained in the end has the property that every stratum $M\in\mathcal A$ has a neighborhood on which $g=g\circ P_M$ holds. \end{proof}